tsanevp/tsanevp/README.md

   <summary>:zap: Recent GitHub Activity</summary>

 <!--START_SECTION:activity-->
-1. Created repo for freelancing job completed in July 22'.
-The work can be found in [tsanevp/AddAttendeesToEventBrite](https://github.com/tsanevp/AddAttendeesToEventBrite).
+1. Created a Discord bot using JDA 5.
+It is a Marketplace bot that can be used to buy/sell/trade items on a Discord server.
+See [tsanevp/MarketPlace-Bot](https://github.com/tsanevp/MarketPlace-Bot).
-2. Starting building my personal website from scratch with no previous HTML, CSS, or JS experience.
-Currently a work in progress.
-Can be found in [tsanevp/PersonalWebsite](https://github.com/tsanevp/PersonalWebsite).
+2. Continued building my personal website from scratch.
+I had zero previous HTML, CSS, or JS experience and am learning on-the-go.
+See [tsanevp/PersonalWebsite](https://github.com/tsanevp/PersonalWebsite).
 <!--END_SECTION:activity-->

 </details>